Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 4.11 =
+* New: Added a Name combo field.
+* New: Added a Check entries for spam using JavaScript option to form settings.
+* New: Added Honeypot options to form settings and changed the default Honeypot behaviour to avoid false positives.
+* New: Added a new frm_process_honeypot filter for gracefully handling honeypot spam.
+* Fix: A warning was getting logged when exporting a form as XML.

 = 4.10.03 =
 * New: Improved the performance of the style editor preview.
 * New: You can now sign up for free form templates directly from your inbox.